-Colonel Hall: “Everything had to be associated with my left thumb and wrists.
+Colonel Hall: “Everything had to be associated with my thumbs and wrists.
 I could not think about the floor as the ground for my point of reference.
 I realized if I could preset my wrists action in the golf swing sequence properly based on specific techniques, I knew that I had followed the correct golf swing sequence.
-If I could feel how the my left thumb pointed toward my right elbow, and how my wrists looked and were set in the golf swing, I could virtually set and execute my golf swing and shot that I wanted.”
+If I could feel how the my left thumbs pointed toward my right elbow, and how my wrists looked and were set in the golf swing, I could virtually set and execute my golf swing and shot that I wanted.”

 Question No. 3

 Boatright: “So, your point of reference was waist level at your hands and how your wrists were set?

 Colonel Hall: “Yes, to be more specific, my thumbs and wrists were set.
 I kept all the impact, essentially, at the level of my hands and thumbs, similar to how a baseball player uses a bat to take batting practice in T-ball practice.
 Matter of fact, I thought about taking batting practice similar to what they refer to as tee ball in my cell.”

 Question No. 4